Broken Link Building: Does It Work? How To Do It RIGHT?

 Including such filters will disqualify links from forums and directories.
 Also, it will disqualify spammy, low-authority sites.

-By now, you have qualified broken pages that are worth your time.
+By now, you have found broken pages that are worth your time.
 At this stage, you can create the replacement page.

 Creating The Replacement Page